passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 It uses *smtp.gmail.com* as its SMTP server address.
 This server is intended for use by individual users who want to send email using a desktop email client, such as Microsoft Outlook or Apple Mail.
 This server provides standard sending limits and is intended for personal use.

-To use Google's authentication method on the Passbolt GUI, it is important to note that you should not use your personal admin Google password for security reasons.
+To use Google's authentication method on the Passbolt GUI, it is important to note that you should not use your personal Google password for security reasons.
 Instead, you will need to create an "App password" specifically for Passbolt.
 This is a unique password that will be used solely for Passbolt and is not the same as your personal Google password.

 - Enable MFA